FlowFuse/website/src/blog/2024/10/mqtt-common-pitfalls-industrial-data-operations.md

 In addition to ensuring data is high-quality and standardized, industries must also tackle the risks of **data loss**, **data duplication**, and **out-of-order delivery**.
 In industrial settings, timely and accurate information is essential; losing critical data can lead to operational disruptions, while duplicates and out of order data can skew analyses and hinder decision-making.

 MQTT inherently raises these concerns due to its design and operational mechanisms.
-For instance, if a device is offline or if there are network interruptions during transmission, important information may not reach decision-makers.
+For instance, if there are network interruptions during transmission, important information may not reach decision-makers.
 Consequently, organizations might operate on unreliable data, leading to suboptimal decisions that can adversely affect efficiency and safety.
 Additionally, consider a manufacturing process where a robotic arm is controlled by sequential commands.
 If a command to stop is received before a command to move, the robotic arm could behave unpredictably, potentially causing accidents or damaging equipment.
 These scenarios underscore the critical need for reliable data transmission and highlight the potential risks associated with MQTT's inherent limitations.

 To address these challenges, MQTT introduced **Quality of Service (QoS) levels**.
 The default behavior of QoS 0 does not guarantee message delivery or the order of delivery, but it provides low latency.
 In contrast, QoS 1 ensures that messages are delivered at least once, while QoS 2 guarantees that messages are delivered exactly once and in the correct order.
 However, these higher QoS levels can introduce their own complexities, including increased overhead and potential delays in message delivery, which may be unacceptable in time-sensitive industrial environments.
 Therefore, it is crucial for industries to carefully evaluate and select the appropriate QoS level based on their specific operational needs and tolerance for data loss, latency, and order of delivery.